AveYo/LeanAndMean/README.md

 ; - innovative HKCU load, no need for reg load / unload ping-pong; programs get the user profile ; - sets ownership privileges, high priority, and explorer support; get System if TI unavailable
-; - accepts special characters in paths for which default run as administrator fails ; - show on the new 11 contextmenu via whitelisted id; 6-7 other available, fuck needing an app!
+; - accepts special characters in paths for which default run as administrator fails ; - show on the new 11 contextmenu via whitelisted id; plenty other available, fuck needing an app!

 [-HKEY_CLASSES_ROOT\RunAsTI]
 [-HKEY_CLASSES_ROOT\batfile\shell\setdesktopwallpaper]